LuvPatel/OneStore/README.md

 Then continue to deploy the stack by making changes to the cloudformation script and updating the docker image name and username.
 After this, continue to the next step, that is **"Deploying the Stack"**.

-**If not making any changes to this project, one can simply run the application by following the below steps:**
+## **If not making any changes to this project, simply run the application by following the below steps:**

 * Download the **CloudFormation.yaml** file from the repository.
 * Next, follow the below mentioned steps.